 By: William C. Amalu, DC, DABCT, DIACT, FIACT

 Note: The following is not a comprehensive review of the literature.
 Over 30 years of research compiling over 800 studies in the index-medicus exist.
-What follows is a pertinent sample review of the research concerning the clinical application of infrared imaging (thermography) for use in breast cancer screening.
+What follows is a pertinent sample review of the research concerning the clinical application of infrared imaging (thermography) as a risk assessment tool.
 All the citations are taken from the index-medicus peer-reviewed research literature or medical textbooks.
 The authors are either PhD's with their doctorate in a representative field, or physicians primarily in the specialties of oncology, radiology, gynecology, and internal medicine.

 The following list is a summary of the informational text that follows:

 In 1982, the FDA approved breast thermography as an adjunctive breast cancer screening procedure.

 - Breast thermography has undergone extensive research since the late 1950's.

 - Over 800 peer-reviewed studies on breast thermography exist in the index-medicus literature.

 - In this database, well over 300,000 women have been included as study participants.

 - The numbers of participants in many studies are very large -- 10K, 37K, 60K, 85K …

 - Some of these studies have followed patients up to 12 years.